learn-co-curriculum/jquery-tictactoe-with-persistence/README.md

 The new tests this time only test that there's a button I can click that will pop up a view of the state of the board at the end of last game.
 We're intentionally not going to guide or test HOW you implement that functionality.

-<a href='https://learn.co/lessons/jquery-tictactoe-with-persistence' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/jquery-tictactoe-with-persistence' title='jQuery Tic-Tac-Toe with Persistence'>jQuery Tic-Tac-Toe with Persistence</a> on Learn.co and start learning to code for free.</p>